Easy DIY Cardboard Toddler Toys for Creative Play

 – Taking turns and sharing

-- Burning all that wild toddler energy!
+- Burning lots of wild toddler energy!

-My toddler likes to use furniture and blankets for his forts, but when we don’t have enough furniture around, cardboard boxes make some great fort walls!
+My toddler likes to use furniture and blankets for his forts, but when we don’t have enough furniture around, empty cardboard boxes make some great fort walls!

 Benefits of DIY Fort Play

-- Encourages imaginative play
+- Encourages imaginative pretend play

 - Develops sequencing skills (planning and step-by-step building skills)